gridsome/gridsome.org/docs/how-to-contribute.md

 > Gridsome is an open-source project built by core maintainers and contributors.
 We want to make it easy for anyone to contribute to Gridsome.
 All contribution matters.
 Write code, improve documentation or write a blog post.
 It all helps the Gridsome community to grow.

-## Contributing to core
+## Contributing to Core
-Gridsome uses a "monorepo" pattern to manage its dependencies and core plugins.
+Gridsome uses a **monorepo** pattern to manage its dependencies and core plugins.
 Follow this guide to setup Gridsome core:

 Install [Node.js 8.3](https://nodejs.org/en/download/) or higher and [Yarn](https://yarnpkg.com/lang/en/docs/install/).
 It's also recommended to install [Lerna](https://www.npmjs.com/package/lerna) globally.